lihaoyi/macropy/readme.md

 value = ... | ('(', expr, ')') >> expr
 ```

-Where the `expr` on the left refers to the parser named `expr` in the `with peg:` block, while the `expr` on the right refers to the *results of the parser named `expr` in case of a successful parse*.
+The `expr` on the left refers to the parser named `expr` in the `with peg:` block, while the `expr` on the right refers to the *results of the parser named `expr` in case of a successful parse*.
 The parser on the left has to be outside any `is` expressions for it to be captured as above, and so in this line in the above parser:

 ```python
 expr = (value, (op, value).rep is rest) >> reduce_chain([value] + rest)
 ```

-The result of the first `value` on the left of `>>` is bound to `value` on the right, while the second `value` is not because it is within an expression bound to the name `rest`.
+The result of the first `value` on the left of `>>` is bound to `value` on the right, while the second `value` is not because it is within an `is` expression bound to the name `rest`.
 If you have multiple parsers of the same name on the left of `>>`, you can always refer to each individual explicitly using the `is` syntax shown above.

 Althought this seems like a lot of shuffling variables around and meddling with the local scope and semantics, it goes a long way to keep things neat.
 For example, a JSON parser may define an array to be: